Trams in Tallinn: History

-After the war, economic growth returned only slowly to the Estonian Soviet Socialist Republic; yet in 1951, the single-track line between the city centre and Kopli was doubled up to create a conventional two-way tram line, and in 1953 it was linked up with the rest of the network.
-1954 saw the completion of a three-year project to build a tram depot at Vana-Lõuna, and a year after that, the stretch on Tartu Street (Tartu maantee) was extended to Ülemiste.
+Despite slow economic growth in the newly-formed Estonian Soviet Socialist Republic, the single-track line between the city centre and Kopli was doubled up in 1951 to create a conventional two-way tram line, and in 1953 it was connected to the rest of the network.
+1954 saw the completion of a three-year project to build a tram depot at Vana-Lõuna and, a year after that, the stretch on Tartu Street was extended to Ülemiste.
 Various further local developments followed.
-In 1970's tram routes were planned in Lasnamäe, in 1980's Laagna tee have been constructed for this purpose, but the new authorities discontinued this project after the fall of the USSR.
+In the 1970s tram routes were planned in Lasnamäe, and in the 1980s Laagna tee was constructed to accommodate this, but the new authorities discontinued this project after the fall of the USSR.

-On 1 September 2017, line 4 was extended to the airport (this section is temporarily closed due to construction of the Rail Baltica Ülemiste terminal).
-On 1 November 2023, line 5 began operating after construction from Kopli to Vana-Lõuna at the Vana-Lõuna tram depot.
-On 1 December 2024, line 2 started operating along the Old City Harbour (Vanasadam) route, which branches off from the Tartu St line and passes through the harbour area, then reconnecting with the old Kopli line.
+On 1 September 2017, line 4 was extended to the airport.
+This section was temporarily closed due to construction of the Rail Baltica Ülemiste terminal, but reopened on 1 August 2026.